Educational Diagnostician Certification Preparation Program

 Interested in taking only one or two courses?
 Use Texas Tech University's Graduate Temporary Status to apply and take as many as 12 credit hours without completing the application process to a degree program.

 Certificate Programs can be pursued independently or concurrently with a master's program.
-All coursework is offered online; some courses may require the use of Interactive Video Conferencing (IVC).
+All coursework is offered online.

 Leveling Course (if applicable)